 Then I analyzed the couplet with the same three through-lanes, and a dedicated right and left (see cross section).
 In the couplet case, each intersection has 5,800 vehicles (rounded to 6,000).
-The sum of all four is 24,000, but really represents about 14,000 unique vehicles, as many use more than one intersection.
-But even at 14,000, which is 75% higher than the stroad intersection, these relatively small intersections are uncongested (Level of Service D).
+The sum of all four is 24,000, but really represents about 14,000 unique vehicles, as all but right-turns use more than one intersection.
+But even at 14,000, that is 75% higher than the stroad intersection!
+And these relatively small intersections are uncongested (Level of Service D).

-But don’t conclude that 75% higher auto capacity proves couplets are auto-oriented.
+But it’s a MISTAKE to conclude that 75% higher auto capacity proves couplets are auto-oriented.
 Consider this…

-- Walkable development is great, but it has to EXIST before there will be any pedestrians, bikers, or transit.
-And sorry, but in 21st Century American suburbia, the only way to get from strip-malls to the next-level of density is on the back of auto-accessibility.
+- Walkable development is great, but such development has to EXIST before there will be any pedestrians, bikers, or transit.
+And sorry, but in 21st Century American suburbia, the only way to transition from strip-malls to the next level of density is on the back of auto-accessibility.
 If you can’t get more auto accessibility, especially non-stroad accessibility, congestion & general nastiness may hinder the market from increasing localized density.

 - Because the 4-intersection couplet can support almost twice as much traffic, it might support 3-4 times as much density (given a much higher share of walk, bike, & transit trips within that density, and the fact that not all vehicle trips are connected to localized uses).

-- If you’re only planning for 8,000/hr anyway, then you don’t need as many lanes on the couplets as you’d need on the stroads, so it could be even tighter, or include on-street parking.
+- If you’re only planning for 8,000/hr anyway, then you don’t need as many lanes on the couplets as you’d need on the stroads, so you could drop lanes relative to the stroad.

 Here’s another way to look at it.
 The cross section below represents the stroad in the previous analysis, where the intersection can serve 8,000 vehicles per hour.
 It’s huge!
 121 feet for pedestrians to cross, intimidated by 10 lanes of traffic!
 With a road this huge, speeds naturally gravitate to 45-50 mph.
 There is no chance that a quality walkable environment can emerge here.

-There is nothing inherently auto-oriented about one-way streets.
-Relative to large two-way 5 and 7-lane stroads.
+There is nothing inherently auto-oriented about one-way streets, relative to large two-way 5 and 7-lane stroads.
 They need not be high speed unless designed that way, intentionally or unintentionally.
-They are more efficient at moving more vehicles with less delay, but just because something good has happened for cars need not define that something bad has happened for other modes.
+They are more efficient at moving more vehicles with less delay.
+But just because something good has happened for cars (less congestion), we need not conclude that something bad has happened for other modes.
 When all modes are doing well, there is no drag on a Center’s ability to expand.

-Traffic delay creates the feel of auto-oriented, because vehicles stacked up for blocks annoy everyone, and pressure engineers to “go rouge.”
+Traffic delay creates the feel of auto-oriented, because vehicles stacked up for blocks annoy everyone, and pressures engineers to “go rouge.”
 Couplets help vehicles keep moving even at low speeds.